 Last month I was in Rome and one theme of my trip was looking at pagan temples of the Roman period that were then converted into Christian churches during the Middle Ages.
+Here we see how the Temple to Faustina became a church to Saint Lawrence.

 In the middle of the Roman Forum are the pillared remains of a temple built by the emperor Antoninus Pius and dedicated to his dead wife, Faustina.
 The building took twenty years to complete between 141CE and 161CE.
 Antoninus Pius was ruler of the Roman empire during a period of relative stability and enormous wealth.
 When the emperor died, it was dedicated to both him and his wife.